jwjwyoung/better_error_msg_gem/README.md

 Sometimes generated error messages don't make sense.

-    validates_acceptance_of :accepted_terms, :message => 'Please accept the terms of service'

-This generates the error message:

-    Accepted terms Please accept the terms of service

-This plugin uses the carat (^) to omit the name of the attribute from error messages:

-    validates_acceptance_of :accepted_terms, :message => '^Please accept the terms of service'

-This now generates:

-    Please accept the terms of service
+    validates_inclusion_of :domain, :in => {'.com', 'cn'}

+input is not included in the list,

+should be

+inputs is not included in the list, you should choose from [.com, .cn]

 CREDITS
 -------

-This plugin was originally written by David Easley (easleydp@gmail.com)
+This plugin was originally written by Junwen Yang(x1022069@gmail.com)